Staff / Management

 Pros

 • It’s more flexible.
-You could have employees on a zero hour contract, and use them when you need them.
+You could have employees on part-time contracts and only call them in when you need them.
 This structure helps with cash flow and resources.

-• Staff only get paid for the work they actually do, helping you keep a tighter control of staff costs.
+• Staff only get paid for the work they do, helping you keep a tighter control of staff costs.
+Paying staff to sit around is costly.

 Cons

-• It’s more difficult to work out their holiday pay as they work different hours every week and you have to keep a note of that while also working out holiday pay when they’re off.
+• It’s more difficult to work out their holiday pay as they work different hours every week.
+To overcome this, you must keep a note of their hours while also working out holiday pay when they’re off.

 How Salary Works